Easter at St. Stephen's

 Service using traditional language; includes homily and singing of Easter hymns (but no choir).
 Lasts about an hour.

 The Palmer Hall service is tailored especially for families with younger children, though children are welcome at all our services.
 This service will last a little over an hour.
-The Virginia Boys Choir, the Palmer Hall choir, and the Cherub Choir will sing.
+The Palmer Hall choir, Middle School Choir and Cherub Choir will sing.
+ORDER OF SERVICE

 Children are invited to bring a fresh flower to adorn a cross made of grapevines.
 (Adults may do this, too!)